As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-The third post in our series Pioneer Culture is considering a “use what you have” what you have on hand to live daily life.
+The third post in our series Pioneer Culture is considering a “use what you have” and what you have on hand to live daily life.
 Many of us would consider recycling a form of re-using, however, pioneers had a whole other culture of re-using most of what they had for another purpose.

 We live in a modern-day “throw-it-away” society, don’t we?
 When it breaks, we throw it away and get a new one.
 Well, what if we learned how to fix it ourselves or took it to a repairman instead?
 Worse case, you could give it to your children to take apart and learn how it works or use the parts to make something else.

 By today’s standards, you might have called both of my grandmothers hoarders.
-They were part of the depression era where they learned to “make do” with what they had.
+They were part of the depression era, where they learned to “make do” with what they had.

 How could you do this in your own life, and be more intentional about reusing what you have?
 The possibilities are endless!

 Similarly, they look all shiny in the ads and in the store.
 And if you don’t love cooking, they can seem to take away the drudgery of it.
 But after a while, the gadgets take over the kitchen.
 So, you need a new kitchen or a bigger kitchen.
-In addition, there are so many tools to use you don’t know what to use and half of it collects dust.
+In addition, there are so many tools to use you don’t know what to use, and half of it collect dust.
 Anybody?
 Or is it just me?
-Sometimes I think it might be better to just step back for a moment and ask ourselves, “Do we really need ALL those kitchen gadgets?”
+Sometimes I think it might be better to step back for a moment and ask ourselves, “Do we really need ALL those kitchen gadgets?”